 Fletcherview Tropical Rangeland SuperSite

-TERN’s Fletcherview Tropical Rangeland SuperSite is located at James Cook University’s Fletcherview Research Station, two hours west of Townsville.
+TERN’s Fletcherview Tropical Rangeland SuperSite is located at James Cook University’s Fletcherview Research Station, a two hour drive southwest of Townsville in the state of Queensland, Australia.

 Site Infrastructure & Characteristics